-Theoretically, Bourdieu relates 'cultural reproduction' with economic status (http://www.jstor.org/).
+Theoretically, Bourdieu relates 'cultural reproduction' with economic status.
 He believed that the prosperous and affluent societies of the west were becoming the "cultural capital."
 High social class, familiarity with the bourgeois culture and educational credentials determined one's life chances.
 It was biased towards those of higher social class and aided in conserving social hierarchies.
-This system concealed, neglected individual talent, and academic meritocracy (http://en.wikipedia.org/wiki/Main Page).
+This system concealed, neglected individual talent, and academic meritocracy.
 Kamala had shown deep respect for the Pitris, the dead world since we got married.
-She was of opinion that we should honor the souls of our ancestors who gave us precious life.
-She persuaded me to perform sraddhas for them.
+She was of opinion that we should honour the souls of our ancestors who gave us precious life.
+In the past she persuaded me to perform sraddhas for them.
 I visited Gaya, a holy place in Bihar, India.
 I performed the sacred sraddha for the first time in my life on the name of my parents and grandparents.
 I produced a photograph in case she would not believe me.
-Every year we had been practising the pitri karya, act of paying devotion to the souls.
-Kamala was the embodiment of passion, love, care, duty, religion, and ideal life-mate.
+Every year we have been practising the pitri karya , act of paying devotion to the souls.
+Kamala is the embodiment of passion, love, care, duty, religion, and ideal life-mate.
 She expressed her happy mood after the sraddha in Rameshowram.
-Her wish was fulfilled in Kanyakumari where the last pitri pooja was done on the name of Rose as well as known and unknown souls of dead world that belonged to both of us.
+Her wish was fulfilled in Kanyakumari where the last pitri pooja, worshipping of the departed souls, was done on the name of Rose as well as known and unknown souls of dead world that belonged to both of us.
 She did to her best for her loved son.
 'Rose' was in her words, deeds and memories.
 I gave core value to Kamala.
 Whatever she was doing in her words and actions were for the betterment for our world and Dead world.
-Here I realized the importance of feminist theoreticians who believed that "Feminist theory recognizes and emphasizes the fact that "women's experiences are important, and the validity of women's perceptions must be known and valued" (Brown, 1994, p.
-52, cited in- (http://www.radicalpsychology.org/vol8-1/).

-At 12: 30, we dined at a vegetarian Gujarat Bhojanalaya.
+Here I realised the importance of feminist theoreticians who believed that "Feminist theory recognises and emphasises the fact that women's experiences are important, and the validity of women' perceptions must be known and valued."
+At 12:30, we dined at a vegetarian Gujarat Bhojanalaya.
 They served us to our utmost satisfaction.

 We had to spend four to five hot hours of the day.
 I booked a room at Hotel Sun Rise View.
 It cost us nine hundred.
 I left Kamala and Radha in the room to take rest.
 I rushed to the bus stop to book the tickets to Kanyakumari, the southern tip of Indian border.
 Luckily, I got the three remaining seats.
 Had I been ten minutes late I could have missed the seats.
 We did not have enough time to complete our destinations.
-Sarose, our younger son, who was learning (IT) and earning bread in Hyderabad, changed our traveling schedule.
+Sarose changed our traveling schedule.
 So we had to travel at night and visit the designated places during the day.
 To meet our January 29 return train ticket from Sycandarabad, he booked Indigo Air E-ticket from Coachi Forte.